 The AD7814 is a 10-bit digital temperature sensor.
-The part houses an on-chip temperature sensor, a 10-bit A/D converter, a reference and serial interface logic functions in an SOT-23 package.
+The part houses an on-chip temperature sensor, a 10-bit A/D converter, a reference, and serial interface logic functions in a SOT-23 package.
 The A/D converter section consists of a conventional successive-approximation converter based around a capacitor DAC.
 The parts are capable of running on a 2.7 V to 5.5 V power supply.

 The on-chip temperature sensor allows an accurate measurement of the ambient device temperature to be made.
-The working measurement range of the AD7814 is -55°C to +125°C.
+The working measurement range of the AD7814 is $-55^{\circ}$ C to $+125^{\circ}$ C.